A robust approach to quantifying uncertainty in matching problems of causal inference: Algorithms that maximize and minimize under Exclusively Binning Constraints

 We now show that, if $N^t = N^c + 1$ then it is always optimal to leave unmatched a treated unit with outcome 0 instead of one with outcome 1 if $\chi$ is to be maximized.
 Let there be one unmatched control unit and two candidate treatment units for it to be matched with, $u_1$ such that $Y_{u_1}^t = 1$ and $u_0$ such that $Y_{u_0} = 0$.
 Let the value of $\chi$ without those units be $\chi = \frac{B + C -1}{\sqrt{B + C + 1}}$.
 If the unmatched control has outcome 1 and we match it to $u_0$ we end up with a $C$-pair and an updated value of $\chi$ equal to:

 If we instead match the control unit with outcome 1 to $u_0$ we produce an $A$-pair, and the following value of $\chi$:

 Then, with some algebra we can see that $\chi_{u_0} \leq \chi_{u_1}$, implying that, in order to maximize $\chi$, the optimal strategy is to leave $u_0$ unmatched.
-If the control unit to be matched has outcome 0 and we match it with $u_0$ we get a $D$-pair and

-If we instead match the control unit with outcome 0 to $u_1$ we get a $B$-pair and:
+If the control unit to be matched has outcome 0 and we match it with $u_0$ we get a $D$-pair and $\chi_{u_0} = \chi.$ If we instead match the control unit with outcome 0 to $u_1$ we get a $B$-pair and:

 Again, with some algebra we see that $\chi_{u_1} \geq \chi_{u_0}$, implying that leaving $u_0$ unmatched is optimal in this case as well.
-This shows that leaving treated units with outcome 0 unmatched if $N^t = N^c + 1$ is the optimal strategy to maximize $\chi$.\\
+This shows that leaving treated units with outcome 0 unmatched if $N^t = N^c + 1$ is the optimal strategy to maximize $\chi$.